kuhikp/helix_v1_v2/tag_manager/DEVELOPER_ONBOARDING.md

 # 🎯 Developer Onboarding Guide

-Welcome to Helix Tag Manager!
+Welcome to HelixBridge!
 This guide will get you up and running in less than 10 minutes.

 ## 🚀 Super Quick Start